oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Initial Setup

-First, you will need to add development dependency on `@oxheadalpha/fa2-contracts` by running the following command:
+First, you will need to add development dependency on `@oxheadalpha/fa2-contracts` package by running the following command:

 ```sh
 $ yarn add -D @oxheadalpha/fa2-contracts